RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 	1. Cost 40
 	2. +1 Win point

-3-10 more Basic
+More Basics (3-10 total)
+1. Danger + high Energy
+2. High Energy

-Minor Payoff Tiles (Soft Payoffs):
+Minor Payoff Tiles (Soft Payoffs, 5-10):
 1. Score calculation: Earns +X credits if placed at the edge of the grid
 2. Score Calculation: Earns +X credits/energy if placed next to a danger tile
 3. Score Calculation: Earns +X credits/energy if not placed adjacent to a Danger Tile
 4. Score Calculation: Earns +X credits/energy if nearby an Credit/Energy producer
 5. On Place: Generates +1 energy/credits for each (3x3) neighboring energy/credit-producing tile.
 	1. could be same resource or swap (ie nearby energy = +credits, )

-2-5 more Minor Payoffs

 Danger Mitigation Tiles